 A sprained ankle is one of the most common physical problems known.
 There are about 2 million sprained ankles in the United States each year.
-They count for 20% of all sports injuries.
+They account for 20% of all sports injuries.

-And finally, I’ll show you how you can treat your sprained ankle yourself and how you can prevent it from happening in the future.
+And today I’ll show you exactly how you can treat your sprained ankle fast.

 So keep reading.

-First, you have to know something about the anatomy of the ankle to understand what happens when you sprained your ankle and how to treat it.
+First, you have to know something about the ankle’s anatomy to understand what happens when you sprained your ankle and how to treat it.

 Your ankle is a combination of two joints.

-Your Tibia, Fibula, and Talus together form the most important joint of your ankle.
+Your Tibia, Fibula, and Talus together form your ankle joint.
 This joint is called the Talocrural Joint.